The Charming Town Of Český Krumlov

 Český Krumlov: A Medieval Town

-It’s a small medieval town, it felt really safe and it’s easy to visit it by feet.
-Its historical center is UNESCO classified, and for good reason.
-Every little street is simply too charming!
-I did the walking tour called “Wiseman Free Tour”, and I really enjoyed it (partly because the guide, Jan, was surprised that I was French because “I didn’t have a French accent”, partly because the tour was very interesting and fun).
-It was a great way to get some useful and intriguing information about the town and its history.
-Also, it’s a good time to ask about the best places where you can eat and go out.
+To get a better sense of the city, I joined a walking tour called “Wiseman Free Tour“.
+I really enjoyed it, partly because our guide Jan was surprised that I was French since “I didn’t have a French accent”, and partly because the tour itself was genuinely interesting and fun.
+Overall, it was a great way to learn useful and intriguing facts about Český Krumlov and its history, and also a good opportunity to ask about the best places to eat and go out.

 Lunch at Krcma Marketa